Sailor (TV series): Aftermath

 The series won Best Factual Series at the 1977 British Academy Awards, while episode 3 won Best Factual Programme and was repeated.
 The whole series was then repeated from 17 June to 19 August 1978, and again from 11 January to 21 March 1984.
 This second repeat was the conclusion to BBC Two's 'Fly on the Wall' season, and as with The Family, a follow-up programme was transmitted, in this case entitled Sailor: 8 Years On.
 Shown on 28 March, it featured updates on the lives of the crew members and also showed Ark Royal part-way through scrapping at Cairnryan near Stranraer, Scotland.

 Soundtrack

 The theme song for the original broadcast is the 1975 number one hit "Sailing" by Rod Stewart, which remains Stewart's biggest-selling single in the UK, with sales of over a million copies.
 However, the DVD release uses a different version due to copyright issues.
-Likewise "Shine On You Crazy Diamond" by Pink Floyd was used in the original TV version during sequences showing a live fire exercise featuring Phantom and Buccaneers at the Vieques weapons ranges in Puerto Rico.
+Likewise "Shine On You Crazy Diamond" by Pink Floyd was used in the original TV version during sequences showing a live fire exercise featuring Phantom and Buccaneers at the Vieques weapons ranges in Puerto Rico in Episode 7.
 The DVD substitutes the Pink Floyd track for a smooth jazz composition.